GiovaniRSantos/automation-web-cypress/README.md

     "report": "allure generate allure-results --clean -o allure-report && allure open allure-report" }

+Instructions for scripts:

 Use to:
 - cypress:open
-  --Open Cypress
+  -- ForOpen Cypress

 - cy:run
-  --Run all specs headless mode with allure report
+  -- For run all specs headless mode with allure report

 - allure
-  --Remove all folders created by the report
+  -- For remove all folders created by the report

 - report
-  --report generate
+  -- For report generate